sauravbhardwaj11128-debug/ai-research-assistant/README.md

 - Implemented similarity search.
 - Successfully retrieved relevant document chunks from the vector database.
 - Tested retrieval with multiple user queries.

+## Week 4 Progress

+- Integrated Gemini LLM with LangChain.
+- Created a document processing prompt.
+- Connected the ChromaDB retriever with the Gemini LLM.
+- Implemented the initial RAG pipeline.
+- Tested question answering using local PDF documents.